eslint/eslint.org/src/content/drafts/how-to-create-a-custom-eslint-rule.md

 function bacon() {};
 ```

-If you click on `let` in the code section of the AST explorer, you should see a `VariableDeclaration` section highlighted on the right side.
+If you click on `let` in the code section of AST Explorer, you should see a `VariableDeclaration` section highlighted on the right side.
 Likewise, if you click on `function`, you should see a `FunctionDeclaration` highlighted.
 But what if you click on `pork` or `bacon`?
 Fortunately for us, both of those cases show that `Identifier` is highlighted (See Figure 1).

 ![Figure 1: AST Identifier Example](/assets/images/blog/2022/eslint-ast-example.png)
 *Figure 1: What an identifier in an Abstract Syntax Tree looks like*

 This piece is exactly what you'll need to begin coding the bacon rule.
 You can see that if you find an `Identifier`, you can check for the `name` and see if it violates the bacon restrictions.

-If you visit the [ES5 Spec](https://github.com/estree/estree/blob/master/es5.md#identifier), you can see that `Identifiers` do indeed have a `name` field that is a `string` -- which matches what we saw above.
+If you visit the [ESTree Specification](https://github.com/estree/estree/blob/master/es5.md#identifier), you can see that `Identifiers` do indeed have a `name` field that is a `string` -- which matches what we saw above.

 Take some time to explore what code translates to what nodes by copying / pasting in various chunks of code that relate to the rule you're trying to make.
 This will make it easier for you when you go to write the code for the rule.

 ## Generate the files

 It's now time to go about actually making your rule.
 (Yay!)
-Each rule in ESLint has three files named with its identifier. *Note*: An identifier is a short, high-level description of the rule separated by dashes.
+Each rule in ESLint has three files named with its identifier.
+A rule identifier is a short, high-level description of the rule in dash-case, such as `prefer-const`.

 For the bacon example, the identifier could be something like `no-bacon`.
 In which case the three files would be: